johnwax/pyback/README.md

 backdoor doesnt auto-activate the persistance module for better evation chance, if you want to change that simply uncomment the self.persistance() line in backdoor file.
-for list of commnads type 'h' in the listener console.
+for list of commnads type 'help' in the listener console.
 tkinter most be installed by default, otherwise install it with:
 `apt install python-tk`
+the `enum` command results will be saved in the listener directory to see colored output use cat `enum*.txt`

 # PoC
 ![Image description](https://github.com/7h3w4lk3r/pyback/blob/master/poc.png)